1980 San Diego Chargers season: Week 16: vs. Pittsburgh Steelers

 This was the final Monday Night Football game of the season, so the Chargers knew the stakes beforehand – a win would make them AFC West champions and the No. 1 seed in the conference, but a loss would see them miss the playoffs entirely.

 San Diego gained substantial yardage in the first half; they had three drives, covering 66, 81 and 74 yards.
-However, they broke down in the red zone each time, settling for three Benirschke field goals and a 9–3 halftime lead.
+However, they stalled in the red zone each time, settling for three Benirschke field goals and a 9–3 halftime lead.
 On the opening play of the second half, Fouts found Winslow open along the left sideline for a 59-yard gain.
 Jefferson converted a 3rd and 6 with a 14-yard catch before Muncie was ruled just short of the end zone on 3rd and goal from the 1.
 The Chargers opted to go for it, and Fouts comfortably scored the game's opening touchdown with a quarterback sneak.
 The Steelers needed barely three minutes to respond with Sidney Thornton's touchdown, before San Diego converted three 3rd downs but failed on a fourth, leading to another field goal.
-The defense then made a stop when Terry Bradshaw threw incomplete on 4th and 3 from the Charger 20, with Lowe on the coverage.
+The defense then made a stop when Terry Bradshaw threw incomplete on 4th and 3 from the Chargers 20-yard line, with Lowe on the coverage.
 After an exchange of punts, San Diego drove for the clinching touchdown, Muncie converting one 3rd and 4 with a 6-yard catch and another with his 10-yard touchdown run around left end.

 Muncie's 115 rushing yards were a season high; he also had 27 receiving yards.
 While the Chargers had committed a league-high 48 turnovers and forced 38 through their defense, this game was turnover-free.